horizon-research/CamJ/tutorial/README.md

 After we define the pxiel array and pixel component, we need to add this pixel component to the pixel array using `add_component` function.
 Next, we need to define the connection both inside the analog array and between different analog arrays.
 Here, we only have one analog array, so no need to define the connection across different analog arrays.
-To define the connection inside this `pixel_array`.
-We need to set the source component and destination component.
-Source components are the initial component to start the computation inside this analog array.
-Destination components are the last component that finish the computation inside this analog array.
-In this case, both the source and the destination component are `pxiel`.

-Last, we add every analog array to a `analog_arrays` list and return to Camj simulator
+Last, we add every analog array to a `analog_arrays` list and return to Camj simulator.

 ### Digital Configuration